huqianghui/spring-cloud/Exercise tutorial.md

 </details>

-### 6. 因为用户信息是存放在 account-service 服务中的，所以用户的获取需要通过 rest 替换 DB 查找所以新建一个 RestUserDetailsService
+### 6. Create a **RestUserDetailsService** under ./service/security and add `resttemplate` on **account-service**

+As the user's information is stored in the account-service, so we need to create **RestUserDetailsService** to call account-service instead of query from local database directly.

-**_tips: you copy it from ./spring-cloud-example-step2/auth-service/src/main/java/com/seattle/msready/auth/service/security/RestUserDetailsService.java_**
+> **Tips**: you can copy it from the Exercise #2 completion project `./auth-service/src/main/java/com/seattle/msready/auth/service/security/RestUserDetailsService.java`

 <details>
 <summary><font>source code</font></summary>